itspriddle/josh.fail/_posts/2006/2006-10-02-iptv-project.md

 get a special MRU for the particular movie, that can be opened in a media player.

-A lot of work for a fancy link... but its going to be absolutely brilliant.
+A lot of work for a fancy link... but it's going to be absolutely brilliant.

 More to come on this and many other issues on a day off near you.